ioccc-src/winner/next/guidelines.md

 **`|`**   **XXX - date/time is TBD - XXX**

 **`|`**   The [IOCCC rules](rules.html), [IOCCC
-guidelines](guidelines.html) will be available on the [official IOCCC website](https://www.ioccc.org) on or slightly before start of this IOCCC.
+guidelines](guidelines.html) will be available on the [Official IOCCC website](https://www.ioccc.org) on or slightly before start of this IOCCC.
 Please check [the IOCCC FAQ about how to submit](../faq.html#submit) to see how to submit entries, on or after the start of this IOCCC, to be sure